janidemid/DeformationDocumentation/README.md

 <img src="Thumbnail3.png">

 # How to set up:
-  1.Select your meshes material and open it in material editor.
+  1. Select your mesh material and open it in the material editor.

-  2.Add material function and select collectionDeformation function.
+  2. Add a material function and select the collection Deformation function.

-  3.Use "getMaterialAttributes" node top get "normal" and "worldPositionOprion" of function and connect it to normal and worldPositionOffset.
-If you want to use your own normal map use "blendAngleCorrectedNormals" to use both.
+  3. Use the "getMaterialAttributes" node to get the "normal" and "worldPositionOprion" of function and connect it to normal and worldPositionOffset.
+If you want to use your own normal map, use "blendAngleCorrectedNormals" to use both.

-  4. Place your deformer and add new item to "targets" array, then select your target mesh.
+  4. Place your deformer and add a new item to the "targets" array, then select your target mesh.

-  5. if needed enable physics and eather choose profile or set up your own in "deformerPhysics" tab.
+  5. If needed, enable physics, either choose a profile or set up your own in the "deformed Physics" tab.

-  6. Deformer will automaticly pick child scene components of your targets, as well as all blueprint static meshes if deformer is inside blueprint.
+  6. The deformer will automatically pick child scene components of your targets, as well as all blueprint static meshes if the deformer is inside the blueprint.

-  7. To make mesh ignore deofrmers add "ignore" tag to component, or tag with name of deformer you want it to ignore.
+  7. To make the mesh ignore performers, add an "ignore" tag to the component, or a tag with the name of the performer you want them to ignore.

-  8. Strength value defines privilege of which deformer will have greater affect if two of them are active at the same aerea.
+  8. Strength value defines the privilege of which a performer will have a greater effect if two of them are active in the same area.

-  9. "IsDisplacingDeformer" decides wether or not deformer will be displacing all inner verteces outside acting lice crator.
+  9. "IsDisplacingDeformer" decides whether the deformer will be displacing all inner vertebrae outside the acting licrator.

   you can see how final result should look like here <img src="example.png">

-  ## unfortunatly you have to do this for every material you want to be deformable.
+## Unfortunately, you have to do this for every material you want to be deformable.

 # important functions:
  ### BP_DEFORMER Funciotns: